 Our particular interest is in comparing two alcohols; Denatured alcohol vs rubbing alcohol.
 This article aims to explain the difference between the two alcohols and how they are used at home and in industrial settings;

-What Is Denatured Alcohol?
+What Is Heptane?

 Denatured alcohol is pure ethanol that has been adulterated with denaturants to make it unfit foul-smelling poisonous, and discourage people from consuming it for leisure.
 10% methyl alcohol is the most common denaturant added to alcohol.
 Thus, denatured alcohol is sometimes referred to as ‘methylated spirit.’
 Other denaturants include benzene, isopropyl alcohol, ketones, castor oil, gasoline, and pyridine.